mbrenes26/my-ai-stack/.clinerules/workflows/my-check_file_structure.md

 # <Chapter Title>

 ## Context (optional)
-Brief description of the video or lesson this file accompanies.
+Detailed description of the video or lesson this file accompanies.

 ## Overview
-Brief summary of the topic and its importance.
+Detailed summary of the topic and its importance.

 ## Key Concepts
 - Bullet list of main ideas or definitions.
+Explain with your objective perspective.

 ## Worked Examples
 - Example 1: step-by-step explanation